matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/DataTable/Map.md

 ### `getMetadataIntersectArray()` <a name="getMetadataIntersectArray"></a>

-Returns the intersection of children&#039;s metadata arrays (what they all have in common).
+Returns the intersection of children's metadata arrays (what they all have in common).

 #### Signature